 Students, teachers collectively boycott classes at JNU

-The students and the teachers of the Jawaharlal Nehru University on Monday boycotted classes amid standoff with the administration over the fee hike issue.
+Students and teachers of the Jawaharlal Nehru University on Monday boycotted classes amid standoff with the administration over the fee-hike issue.
 The classes were supposed to begin on Monday but could not start due to the collective boycott.
+The classrooms bore a deserted look even as students walked around the campus in groups as they were scared, yet determined to ensure that the boycott is successful.

+The Jawaharlal Nehru University Students' Union has been on a strike from October 29 over the hostel fee-hike issue.
+However, the administration claimed that over 5,000 students have registered for the winter semester.

-Prashant Kumar, a PhD student at the varsity, said the masters and graduation students have decided to boycott classes.
-"The vice-chancellor has written to various centres to frame the time-table but there has been no development.
-The classes did not start today but might begin in a day or two," Kumar said.
+The JNUSU general secretary said the numbers are fake and till now, only 1,800 to 2,000 students would have registered by now.
+Prashant Kumar, a PhD student at the university, said the masters and graduation students have decided to boycott classes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)